ryanq47/WhisperNet/Documentation/ObsidianDocs/Plugins.md

 #### Solutions:

-Where will plugin logic live
+Where will plugin logic + actual plugins live.
+All plugins will live in here.
+I originally had them broken up into subfolders, but that added complexity to the loader
 ```

 ├── PluginEngine